python/cpython/Doc/faq/design.rst

 Guido van Rossum believes that using indentation for grouping is extremely elegant and contributes a lot to the clarity of the average Python program.
-Most people learn to love this feature after awhile.
+Most people learn to love this feature after a while.

 Since there are no begin/end brackets there cannot be a disagreement between grouping perceived by the parser and the human reader.
 Occasionally C